Sabicool/Sabicool.github.io/content/blog/Academic Orgmode Workflow.md

 One of my goals for next year (apart from writing more blog posts) is to also read more academic material and journal articles.
 In an effort to streamline the process of finding new articles[^fn:1], reading, notetaking and forming new ideas, I'm making an effort to write this blog in order to consolidate the process for me (while hopefully providing some value to you, the reader).
 This blog post will likely remain a work in progress and change with time.
 On another note, while my configuration is not yet public, I'm using what's recommended in the packages' respective readme pages.

 I preface this entry to also make the point that much of this workflow depends on Emacs.
-While I explain my workflow in such a way that it can be understood by someone not using Emacs (and perhaps even implemented in something easier to use like OneNote or Notion), I would like to point out that setting up Emacs on your machine and customising it is not covered.
+While I explain my workflow in such a way that it can be understood by someone not using Emacs (and perhaps even implemented in something easier to use like Obsidian, OneNote or Notion[^fn:2]), I would like to point out that setting up Emacs on your machine and customising it is not covered.

 ## Reference Management {#reference-management}

 For reference management I use Zotero.
-Its my preferred because of the way it is able to integrate with the rest of my workflow using better-bibtex[^fn:2].
+Its my preferred because of the way it is able to integrate with the rest of my workflow using better-bibtex[^fn:3].
 This addon allows me to have a single file in which all of my bibliography entries can be stored and indexed.

 The other benefit is the ability to clip websites easily using an extension or by sharing it to the zotero app on iPad or zoo for zotero app on Android.
 I previously was a fan of Mendeleey, until they removed support for their iPad app and brought in a paid model.
 Endnote is recommended by my university and I've used it a bit, but not enough for me to bother switching.

 For the purpose of this blog post I shall be looking at [this article on clinical equipoise in research](https://www.bmj.com/content/359/bmj.j5787).
 Capturing it requires me to click on the addon to add it to my zotero library.

-<a id="org8d83037"></a>
+<a id="org1f61765"></a>

 {{< figure src="/ox-hugo/bmj.png" caption="Figure 1: Save to zotero addon available for firefox and chrome makes it possible to easily add references from the browser to Zotero while capturing relevent metadata" >}}